ForgeRock/forgeops/cluster/addons/prometheus/README.md

-  * Running the deployment without any overrides uses the default values file, which deploys to the ``monitoring`` namespace, and scrapes metrics from all ForgeRock product endpoints, across all namespaces, based on configured labels.
+  * Running the deployment without any overrides uses the default values file, which deploys to the ``monitoring`` namespace, and scrapes metrics from all Ping Identity Platform product endpoints, across all namespaces, based on configured labels.

   * If you want to provide custom Prometheus, Alertmanager or Grafana configuration values, see the